mkess-ivy/svncrwns-site-v2/_catalog/kendrick-brown-x-svncrwns.md

 they figure out ways to circumvent physical and environmental constraints, redesign and construct environments to their liking… By these inventive means, people improve their odds in the fitness survival game.

 Through agentic action, people devise ways of adapting flexibly to remarkably diverse geographic, climatic and social environments; they figure out ways to circumvent physical and environmental constraints, redesign and construct environments to their liking… By these inventive means, people improve their odds in the fitness survival game.

-{% include video-credit-list.html list-name='seat-at-the-table-credits' %}